kivattt/learning_fastapi/README.md

 ## Problems / TODO
 - Make a frontend
 - Our message timestamps are too fine-grained e.g. `"timestamp": "2026-01-29T23:08:17.372220"`
+- We should include a self-reported sent-time timestamp from the client in messages
 - No authentication
 - Server data is kept in a .json file called `server.json`
 - Might be missing global keyword for the chats mutex...
 Need to look into it